mjgrzybek/process_manager/docs/design.md

 * handle process output
     * stream buffered output from _start_ until _now_ and then following until process exit or user's interruption

-Processes are run as OS user who's running the _Worker_.\
+Processes are run as OS user who's running the _Service_.\
 Processes output is stored in memory which imposes output size restrictions.\
 Processes output is handled as bytes.
 Caller should convert it to expected encoding.